 Lovesong intertwines a couple in their 20s with the same man and woman a lifetime later.
 Their past and present selves collide in this haunting and beautiful tale of togetherness.

-Thought to have been first performed in 1606 as a response to the Gunpowder Plot against James I, and Shakespeare’s shortest tragedy, Macbeth is a story of power, ambition, witchcraft and murder.
+Thought to have been first performed in 1606 as a response to the Gunpowder Plot against James I, and William Shakespeare’s shortest tragedy, Macbeth is a story of power, ambition, witchcraft and murder.
 Following his success in battle, Macbeth meets three witches who prophesy his future.
 When the first of their hails comes to pass, the power-hungry general and his wife unscrupulously engineer to ensure the outcome of all of them, at whatever cost.

 Beatrice and Benedick fuel their mutual distain with jade's tricks and sparring, dancing their dislike through the merry wedding arrangements of Beatrice's cousin Hero and the young captain Claudius.
 When Hero, though, is slandered, they must turn their wits to a more meaningful purpose.
 Much Ado about Nothing is counted among Shakespeare's High Comedies.